jordantangy/jordantangy/README.md

 ## A little about me:
 Passionate by new technologies, data and developing back-end based technologies. </br>
-I successfully graduated from Ariel University  in Computer Science and Mathematics.
-I first worked as a Support Engineer and then as a Full Stack Developer.
+I successfully graduated from Ariel University  with a B.Sc. in Computer Science and Mathematics.
 Here you can find all my school and real life projects ! 🚀

 <h3 align="left">Interested in:</h3>
 <p align="left">